SEND

 - Targeted: Small group interventions and catch-up programmes

-- Personalised: Individual targeted support for SEN pupils.
+- Personalised: Individual targeted support for pupils with SEN.

 SEN Policy and SEN Information Report